-In terms of corporation tax rates, UK rates are relatively low (ie 20-23% in 2013-14) — significantly lower than personal income tax.
+In terms of corporation tax rates, the UK rate is relatively low - significantly lower than personal income tax.
 This can provide beneficial tax planning opportunities.

 Corporation tax is charged on taxable profits.
 This includes trading profits and most investment profits.
 It also includes any capital gains (where you have sold an asset for more than you paid), usually referred to as chargeable gains.

 Corporation tax is generally charged on your taxable profits for a 12-month accounting period that matches your company financial year.
 There can be exceptions, for example, when you start a new company or change your financial year-end.

 UK corporation tax rules set out exactly which reliefs and capital allowances can be set against business income in calculating your taxable profits.
 Most legitimate business expenses can be.

 Your corporation tax liability is calculated by multiplying taxable profits by the corporation tax rate.
 The small profits and main rates were aligned on 6 April 2015.
 It is now charged at a rate of 20% on all profits for the 2015/16 and 2016/17 tax years.